tdwg/website/conferences/2023/instructions-for-abstract-submission/index.md

 ### Abstracts accepted

 Emails are being sent to each [submitting author](#submitting-author) (author names/emails are in the bcc so you won't see your name on the email) confirming acceptance of presentations at TDWG 2023.
-The editorial team and peer reviewers are working to [further assess abstracts and feedback](#how-does-the-editing-process-work) will be provided through a separate email from the ARPHA system requesting any corrections after the review.
+The editorial team and peer reviewers are working to [further assess abstracts and feedback](#how-does-the-editing-process-work) will be provided through a separate email from the ARPHA system requesting any corrections after the review, noting that you may not receive this until the end of July.

 You can see the [status of your abstract](#how-do-i-know-the-status-of-my-abstract) in ARPHA by logging in and checking your [dashboard](https://arpha.pensoft.net/dashboard?showall=1&state_type=22).
+[Still need help](#seeking-help)?

 ### Register for TDWG 2023